j-yarbrough/j-yarbrough.github.io/readme.md

 This repo is for a personal website/portfolio and is built using [eleventy.](https://www.11ty.dev/)

-All changes are pushed to the main branch.
+Changes are created in their own branches and merget into main via a PR.
+Items that are to-do will be logged as issues.
+Work on those will be on branches created from the issues and are automatically closed when the PR is merged.
 GitHub Actions are used to build the site, which is contained in the "gh-pages" branch.

 ## Redirects